iits-consulting/otc-terraform-template/README.md

 * Github Account

 ## Preparation & Requirements
 1. First we will pull the Terraform sourcecode.
-Please go to this site: https://github.com/iits-consulting/otc-terraform-template
+Please go to this site: https://github.com/iits-consulting/otc-terraform-template (not necessary if you use KASM)
       ![clone-otc-terraform-template.png](documentation%2Fclone-otc-terraform-template.png)
   * Click on _Code_
   * Clone the repository